TerryPei/C3P/README.md

 config = Config
 c3p = C3PModel(config=Config())
 ```
-And if you can also load single encoder with the following lines:
+And you can also load single encoder with the following lines:

 ```
 from transformers import AutoModel